Treat this as a note of caution...

 The Bricklayers Arms (16-18 High Town Road, Luton, LU2 0DD)

-I do quite like the giant Spoons with it's ever-present security guards, but I reckon the Bricklayers is probably my favourite Luton pub.
+I do quite like the giant Spoons with its ever-present security guards, but I reckon the Bricklayers may possibly be my favourite Luton pub.

 It has a great feel to it - wooden floors, a few big barrels to perch on, two rooms, loads of Hatters memorabilia.